Calibration of syndrome measurements in a single experiment: Examples

 \section{Examples}

 In this section we illustrate our method by calculating an example: The $[[7,1,3]]$ Steane code~\cite{Steane96b}, with two different noise models.
-Our choice of the six generators of the stabilizer is shown in Table~\ref{tab:steane}.

-Instead of the more common sequential syndrome measurement, we use the parallel one shown in Fig.~\ref{fig:flagqubitcircuits}.
-It is taken from \cite{Reichardt2020}, where Ben Reichardt further developed the flag qubit method of \cite{Chao2018}.
-We do not use this circuit for its fault tolerance properties, but merely to illustrate how general our method is.
-Apart from our assumptions described above, mainly the assumption of Pauli noise, at no point during the derivation of our calibration procedure did we require to specify the exact inner workings of the syndrome measurement.
+Instead of the more common sequential syndrome measurement, we use the parallelized circuit shown in Appendix~\ref{app:Steane}, Fig.~\ref{fig:flagqubitcircuits}.
+It is taken from \cite{Reichardt2020}, where it appears in the context of flag qubits.
+We do not use this circuit for its fault tolerance properties, but merely to illustrate the generality of our method.
+Apart from our assumptions described above, mainly the assumption of Pauli noise, at no point during the derivation of our calibration procedure did we need to specify the exact inner workings of the syndrome measurement.
+We implicitly use that faulty measurements can be formally composed (cf.\ Proposition~\ref{prop:composition_measurements}).

-We use the following noise model.
-Single qubit gates (only the Hadamard gate $H$ in our case) are perfect.
-Each two-qubit gate acts ideally, followed by a Pauli channel on the same qubits, see Fig.~\ref{fig:ersatzschaltbild}.
+For the examples we use the following simple noise model to be able to plot the results easily.
+Our proposed method is not restricted to this kind of noise, see above.
+We assume single qubit gates (only the Hadamard gate $H$ in our case) are perfect.
+Each two-qubit gate acts ideally, followed by a Pauli channel on the same qubits.
 We denote the noisy version of the unitary gate $U_{ij}$ acting on qubits $i$ and $j$ with $\tilde{U}_{ij}$.
 It is the quantum channel

 where